 Breaking down physical appearances into small, standardized units allowed unskilled clerks to file and retrieve criminal photographs.
 The creation of large information archives, such as those used in police work, strengthened government control of the populace and, with anthropological photographs, came close to fulfilling the abiding nineteenth-century dream of a vast, encyclopedic collection of images.

 Soon after the turn of the century bertillonage was supplanted by the more reliable system of dactyloscopy or identification by fingerprints.
-Ironically, this change of method caused a growth in the number of specialized police photographers as it increased the need for records to be made of impressions of finger and handprints found at the crime scene.
+Ironically, this change of method caused a growth in the number of specialized police photographers as it increased the need for records to be made of impressions of fingers and handprints found at the crime scene.